President, Mississippi College

-Dr. Blake Thompson became the 20th president of Mississippi College on July 1, 2018.
+Dr. Blake Thompson has served as Mississippi College’s 20th president since July 2018.

-Dr. Thompson and his wife, Jana, were raised in the small community of Rienzi, Mississippi, and operate a blueberry farm in North Mississippi.
+Thompson and his wife, Jana, were raised in the small community of Rienzi, Mississippi.
 Both are graduates of the University of Mississippi School of Pharmacy.
-Thompson earned his doctorate in pharmaceutical sciences from Ole Miss and also holds an executive master’s degree from the Georgetown University School of Business.
-The Thompsons have three children, Grey, Sarah Blake, and Cate.
+Thompson earned his doctorate in pharmaceutical sciences at Ole Miss and holds an executive master’s degree from the Georgetown University School of Business.
+The Thompsons have three children: Grey, Sarah Blake, and Cate.